Anyone (including you) can make perfectly fluffy homemade biscuits from scratch!

 Homemade biscuits are easy to store.
 Depending on how long you want to keep them you can leave them on the counter, in the fridge, or store in the freezer!

-- Room Temperature: They’ll keep a few days at room temperature covered in plastic.
+- Room Temperature: They’ll keep a few days at room temperature in an airtight container.

 - Fridge: Store in a baggie in the fridge for up to a week.